andrielfn/tmdb-api/README.md

 You can filter the serch with the following options: _page_, _language_, _include_adult_, and _year_.

-### Find alternative titles
+### Alternative titles
-A specific movie may have a lot of alternativies movies.
-You can fetch just calling the _alternative_titles_ method.
+Get the alternative titles for a specific movie ID.

 ```ruby
 movie = TMDB::Movie.find(598)